top of page

 First, start early.
 It's like being ahead of the game—get your tickets three to six months in advance.
 But that doesn't mean you have to stay up past your bedtime every night checking ticket prices.

-Sign up for fare alerts! - To find cheap European flights in 2025, you can use sites like Google Flights, Skyscanner, Kayak, or Hopper to search for your location with flexible travel dates, and they will send you email notifications when prices drop.
+Sign up for fare alerts! - To find cheap European flights in 2025, you can use sites like Expedia, Skyscanner, Kayak, or Hopper to search for your location with flexible travel dates, and they will send you email notifications when prices drop.
 This means you don't have to play detective after hours and stalk airline websites to find great deals—just be smart about it:

 Be Flexible – If you can, be flexible with your travel dates.
 Sure, you might want to leave on a Friday and return on a Sunday to avoid the Monday blues, but consider traveling midweek.
 Flights on Tuesdays & Wednesdays are often cheaper and less crowded.
 You could save a chunk of change—perhaps enough for a fancy cheese platter when you arrive.